From: "Yeshivat Har Etzion's Israel Koschitzky Virtual Beit

 the original Hebrew, the words read: "VeNatata nefesh tachat

 nafesh.
 Ayin tachat ayin..."
-What is the meaning of
+What is the

 'tachat'?
 Often, this word carries a spatial connotation